chris-moreton/plutus-pioneer-program/docs/pioneer/week5.rst

 We'll skip the *lookups* assignment for the moment, and move onto the *tx* assignment.

 One of the main purposes of the *Contract* monad is to construct and submit transactions.
 The path that the Plutus team has taken to do that is provide a way to specify the constraints of the transaction you are defining.
 The Plutus libraries then take care of constructing the correct transaction (if possible).
-This is as opposed to being require to specify all the inputs and outputs manually, which would be tedious as many requirements, such as sending change back to the sending wallet, are often the same.
+This is as opposed to being required to specify all the inputs and outputs manually, which would be tedious as many requirements, such as sending change back to the sending wallet, are often the same.

 These conditions all have names that start with *must*.
 There are things like *mustSpendScriptOutput*, *mustPayToPublicKey* and all sorts of conditions that can be put